ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-dns.md

 [Login](https://{DomainName}/docs/cli?topic=cli-getting-started) with IBM Cloud CLI with username and password, or use the API key.
 Select your target region and your preferred resource group.

+The used variables e.g. $VMWARE_VPC_CRN are defined in the previous steps of this tutorial.
+{:note}

 ## Provision IBM Cloud DNS service
 {: #vpc-bm-vmware-dns-provision}